Fort Wayne (Detroit): Current use

 From 1949 until 2006, the Fort Wayne Military Museum was operated by the Detroit Historical Museum.
 Since early 2006, the fort has been operated by the Detroit Recreation Department, assisted by the Historic Fort Wayne Coalition, and the Detroit Historical Society.

-The fort hosts historic reenactments (usually Civil War), spring and fall flea markets, concerts, youth soccer league matches, and Hispanic and Boy Scout events, and is open for some civic events.
-Areas can be rented for special events and family reunions.
-Also on the grounds is the remaining ancient Native American burial mound and the Tuskegee Airmen National Historical Museum.
+The fort hosts historic reenactments, soccer league matches, and other events.
+Areas can be rented for special events such as family reunions.
+Also on the grounds are the remaining ancient Native American burial mound and, formerly, the Tuskegee Airmen National Historical Museum.

+Detroit City Football Club (DCFC) played their first match in 2012 at Historic Fort Wayne.
+Their adult recreation league currently plays on the soccer fields.

 Spurred in part by construction of the new Gordie Howe International Bridge, nearby, the fort has been studied for possible inclusion in the national park system.
 The National Park Service has previously assisted in identifying ways to preserve the fort and draw visitors.
 Among the possibilities, the fort could become part of River Raisin National Battlefield Park, based in Monroe, to the southwest.

 In 2019, Fort Wayne hosted the Finish Line of the 31st season (subtitled Reality Showdown) of the long-running CBS's reality competition The Amazing Race.